 NEHS promotes the four pillars of scholarship, responsibility, service, and leadership early on.
-Through exploration of each pillar, members learn many valuable life lessons, including the importance of personal responsibility and giving back to the community.
+Through exploration of each pillar, student members learn many valuable life lessons, including the importance of personal responsibility and giving back to the community.

 Tools for Their Future

-An NEHS chapter brings with it exclusive tools and resources for your early leaders that not only help them in their endeavors as NEHS members, but leave a lasting impact on them during a critical developmental age.
+An NEHS chapter brings with it exclusive tools and resources for your early leaders that not only help them in their endeavors as NEHS student members, but leave a lasting impact on them during a critical developmental age.
 With NEHS, you unlock:

 - Culture of Caring.
 NEHS fosters character development and future academic success.
-In fact, one of the strengths of NEHS is its emphasis on the importance of both character and academics, putting members on a path to becoming well-rounded individuals.
+In fact, one of the strengths of NEHS is its emphasis on the importance of both character and academics, putting student members on a path to becoming well-rounded individuals.